MC-Bloc/SunBlock/README.md

-# Sunblock One
+# SunBlock
-## How To Build A Sunblock
+## How To Build A SunBlock

-Sunblock is a solar-powered minecraft server first built at the Milieux Institute, Concordia University, Montreal, Canada.
+SunBlock is a solar-powered minecraft server first built at the Milieux Institute, Concordia University, Montreal, Canada.
 For more on the project checkout [main project website](https://minecraftbloc.milieux.ca/sunblock/)

-Sunblock has a few core components but it is useful to think of them in 3 layers.
+SunBlock has a few core components but it is useful to think of them in 3 layers.
 These are:
 1. Physical Layer
 2. Logical Layer
 3. Game Layer